 Where it all goes wrong with marketing planning

-To save your $149, our notes from the book can be summed up in these 6 lessons.
-And as we re-read these 20+ year old notes, we were inspired by an even older movie scene.
-The one with Meg Ryan in the restaurant.
+We noted 6 key lessons on marketing planning.
+And as we re-read those 20+ year-old notes, we were inspired by an even older movie scene.
+You know the one.
+With Meg Ryan in the restaurant :-

-- The process focusses on the production of a document rather than an action plan which will direct operational activities for the next year.
+- The process focuses on producing a document rather than an action plan which will direct operational activities for the next year.
 Oh god yes.

 - Often produced in isolation from the business plan and not communicated to those charged with implementation.
 YES!!